 About special education teachers

-Special education teachers are usually teachers who have done extra training to support students with disability or learning, social or behaviour difficulties.
+Special education teachers are teachers who have done extra training to support students with disability or learning, social or behaviour difficulties.
 They create learning environments and programs to help students get the most out of education.

 Special education teachers work directly with students.
 They also provide professional advice, support and mentoring to classroom teachers and other school support staff on:

-- working with families to create the best possible learning opportunities for students at school and at home
+- working with families to create the best learning opportunities for students at school and at home

 - using the right equipment and resources to support learning needs